 As I continued reading, my confirmation bias was confirmed.
-John Boehner, House-Minority-Leader-to-House-Speaker-to-I’m-outta-this-circus-I-resign Republicant of Ohio stated of the Tea Party Not-party “let’s not let a few isolated incidents get in the way of the fact that millions of Americans are scared to death, and want no part of this growing size of government.”
+John Boehner, the then House-Minority-Leader-to-House-Speaker-to-I’m-outta-this-circus-I-resign Republicant of Ohio stated of the Tea Party Not-party “let’s not let a few isolated incidents get in the way of the fact that millions of Americans are scared to death, and want no part of this growing size of government.”

 Ah, there it is.
 John Boehner was concerned for millions of Americans who are scared to death not for civil rights violations, not for persons of color, not for lives that don’t fit a narrow pre-defined narrative, i.e. “white”.
 His concern was for the millions afraid of a growing government.
 That was 2010.